danbev/learning-crypto/notes/vex.md

 ## Vulnerabilty Exploitablity Exchange (VEX)
-Is an document that accompanies an SBOM and allows a software producer to specify if their product is exploitable by know software vulnerabilities.
+Is a document that accompanies an SBOM and allows a software producer to specify if their product is exploitable by know software vulnerabilities.
 This can be important as just be cause there an exploit has been disclosed it might not mean that the producers software is actually exploiteable using that